CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 The code contains implementations of eight methods, abbreviated as follows:
 * **MAP**: classical *maximum a posteriori* training; we find the regularised maximum likelihood solution.
-* **GP**: the final layer of the readout FFN is replaced with a GPyTorch variational GP.
+* **GP**: the final layer of the readout FFN is replaced with a GPyTorch variational GP (https://docs.gpytorch.ai/en/v1.2.0/examples/04_Variational_and_Approximate_GPs/SVGP_Regression_CUDA.html).
 We train the resulting model end-to-end (deep kernel learning).
 * **DropR**: MC dropout across readout FFN layers (https://arxiv.org/abs/1506.02142).
 * **DropA**: MC dropout over the full D-MPNN.
 * **SWAG**: Stochastic Weight Averaging - Gaussian (https://arxiv.org/abs/1902.02476).
 * **SGLD**: Stochastic Gradient Langevin Dynamics (https://www.ics.uci.edu/~welling/publications/papers/stoclangevin_v6.pdf).
 * **BBP**: Bayes by Backprop (https://arxiv.org/abs/1505.05424).
 We use ‘local reparameterisation’ as a variance reduction technique (https://arxiv.org/abs/1506.02557).
-* **DUN**: A novel depth uncertainty network.
-We
+* **DUN**: A novel depth uncertainty network which permits inference over both weights and the number of message passing iterations.
+Our DUN combines Bayes by Backprop with the 'vanilla' DUN proposed by Antoran et al. (https://arxiv.org/abs/2006.08437).

 ## A guide to the code